5 minute read

 These package managers handle downloading the correct versions of the software and any dependencies.
 Some applications may also provide .rpm or .deb files (similar to .exe files in Windows), which you can install directly using commands like dpkg for Debian-based systems or rpm for Red Hat-based systems.

-How to install softare in Linux using dpkg or rpm?
+Question: How to install softare in Linux using dpkg or rpm?

 dpkg is the package manager used in Debian-based distributions like Debian, Ubuntu, and their derivatives.
 It works with .deb files, which are software packages specifically designed for these distributions.
 It allows users to install, remove, and provide information about .deb packages.
 It also manages package dependencies, though it does not automatically download dependencies (this is handled by higher-level tools like apt).